 4. Calanasan Philippine Eagle Sanctuary

 The vast lowland forests of Apayao host the iconic Philippine-Monkey Eating eagle, a critically-endangered species.
-Thus, Apayao provides home for the continuing survival of the species.
+Thus, Apayao provides a home for the continuing survival of the species.
 So far, there are around 25 eagles documented in the area.
 Calanasan’s forests also host a rich diversity of other flora and fauna species including the Northern Luzon cloud rat.
 Giant Rafflesia flowers can also be spotted.
-On many area, giant dipterocarp trees such as lawaan dominates.
+On many areas, giant dipterocarp trees such as lawaan dominate.
 They can be as tall as a 10-story building.
 It would even take around 20 people hurdling together to circle their massive buttresses.
 These keystone species must be protected from both legal and illegal loggers.
-After all, they play a crucial role for both the natural environment and the local communities.
+After all, they play a crucial role in both the natural environment and the local communities.
 Fortunately, the local authorities are taking initiatives to do just that.

 5. Gololan Falls (Kabugao), Apayao

 Gololan falls cascades for more than 33 meters.
 On sunny days, it projects a small rainbow, thanks to rock cliffs that trap the sunlight on the bottom.
 The falls’ waters carved a deep and wide pool.
-This is perfect spot for swimming.
+This is a perfect spot for swimming.
 The surrounding boulders provide an ideal spot for jumping or diving.
 To get here, one must hike for some 30-45 minutes.
 Take note.
 This is a downhill trek.
 But along the way, nature’s surprises such as orchids, birds’ calls, and trees’ rustle would constantly relieve you.
 Among the tourist spots of Apayao, this one must definitely make it to your bucket list.